mrguen/644-1284-Narrow/readme.md

 # IDE configuration

-Once MightyCore has been corretly insalled in the Arduino IDE and modified, you will need to select in the Tools menu
+Once MightyCore has been correctly insalled in the Arduino IDE and modified, you will need to select in the Tools menu

 * board: Atmega644 or Atmega1284
 * clock: external 16 MHz